carlosbrando/autotest-notification/README.txt

 == INSTALL:

-  $ sudo gem install carlosbrando-autotest-notification --source=http://gems.github.com
+  $ sudo gem install autotest-notification

 Run it to let the notifier in automatic mode: